Kerbas-ad-astra/CareerManager/README.md

 Like I said above, this mod allows you to lock your funds in a career game.
 It also has the additional features of toppling the tech tree and also unlocking all the buildings.
 You can essentially do the same thing from the debug menu, but I found this more elegant, I figured some other people may aswell.

+##Installation
+To install CareerManager, simply drag and drop the entire folder found in the .zip folder into your GameData folder.

 ##Known Bugs
-- There is a severe bug that causes the icon to multiply when switching scenes, will try to fix soon
+~~- There is a severe bug that causes the icon to multiply when switching scenes, will try to fix soon~~ Fixed in 1.0.0.0

 ##Future Plans
-- Saving the pre-existing funds to a external file
+~~- Saving the pre-existing funds to a external file~~ Added in 1.0.0.0
 - Better icon

 ##Releases